Annabelleteoh/annabelleteoh.github.io/LabReport4.md

 [Image](https://github.com/Annabelleteoh/at.github.io/blob/main/test%20sucess.png)

 ## Step 9 - Commit and push the resulting change to your Github account (you can pick any commit message!)

+ Keys pressed:

+ `git add .` to stage all of the files in current directory `git commit` to move files from staging area to local repo `git push` to push changes to git